A YouTuber’s Channel Remained Verified While He Was Being Investigated For Child Pornography

 On Sept.
 15, 2015, Keem uploaded a video titled “LionMaker Ask Minecraft Kid for NUDES."
 In the video, Keem brings Wiseman on to tell her story about Wilton.
 Keem’s video was viewed half a million times and finally put all of Wiseman’s allegations in one place.
 Over the next six months, Keem and Wilton would go on to regularly fight with each other on Twitter, until things came to a head in December.

 On the evening of Dec.
 20, 2015, Wilton started the Twitter storm that would end with him posting the teenager’s nude photos.
 He and Keem started arguing.
 Keem recorded two videos, uploaded directly to Twitter, calling Wilton a pedophile.
-Keem brought up Wilton’s “Booty in Your Face" contest — which Wilton had held held a few month before — where Wilton’s young fans would record themselves shaking their “booties” at the camera.
+Keem brought up Wilton’s “Booty in Your Face" contest — which Wilton had held a few month before — where Wilton’s young fans would record themselves shaking their “booties” at the camera.

 Wilton would comment on their videos if he liked them.
 “This was so cool!
 Thank you for the awesome video,” Wilton wrote on one now-deleted video.